Rayyan995/ReactJS-Basics-Course-Documentation/12_passing_data_between_parent_and_child_component.md

         );
     }
     ```
-    Here we just accepted the ` changeAppName ` ` function ` from ` props ` and assigned it to the event handler of a button.
+    Here we just accepted the ` changeAppName ` ` function ` from ` props `, assigned it to the event handler of a button and passed to it a new name defined here in the *child component* ` Person `.